lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Tatsumaki** _(07-Oct-18 04:23 PM)_

-> 🤔 |
-> PlasmaPerson
-> , I pick
-> Chomsky goes back to garrick
+🤔 | PlasmaPerson, I pick Chomsky goes back to Garrick!
-> !

-**Jelsafan0** _(07-Oct-18 04:23 PM)_

-> Iris makes shapes out of fire, shapes of people playing and hearts and stars.

 **WatchfulDrake** _(07-Oct-18 04:23 PM)_

+_Hector speaks with his mask covering his face._

-> Thank god this place is empty
+> Thank god this place is empty...

 **Zander** _(07-Oct-18 04:23 PM)_

+> Iris...

-> Emmett is startled for a moment, but then he follows suit to the snuggling.
+_Emmett is startled for a moment, but then he relaxes into the snuggling._

-**Bagelwrecker** _(07-Oct-18 04:23 PM)_

-> New girl finds Garrick and falls in love with him

 **RPretribution** _(07-Oct-18 04:23 PM)_

-> He goes back into the dam and collects various items from unsuspecting otteri.
+_Garrick collects various items while in the dam from unsuspecting Ottori._

 **Zander** _(07-Oct-18 04:23 PM)_

-> The Lllamas start to shoot towards Chomsky.
+_`Llamanian Ship`: The llamas shoot towards Chomsky as he heads back to the dam._

 **PlasmaPerson** _(07-Oct-18 04:23 PM)_

+_Assuming that Garrick was back in the dam, Chomsky dodges the flurry of Llamanian bullets, holds his breath, and dives into the dam.
+Surprisingly, only the entrance was underwater, and most of it was breathable._

-> hey, garrick, there's a way going on out there.
+> Hey, Garrick, there's a war going on out there!

 **RPretribution** _(07-Oct-18 04:24 PM)_

+_Garrick scoffs and grins._

 > What am I supposed to do about that?

 **PlasmaPerson** _(07-Oct-18 04:24 PM)_

-> a shot goes right in front of Chomsky
+_A shot goes right in front of Chomsky; it just so happens that the Llamanians are hightailing him!_

+> Woah!

 **WatchfulDrake** _(07-Oct-18 04:24 PM)_

-> Hector backs away from the glass and loads an explosive dart
+_Hector backs away from the glass and loads an explosive dart._

 **Jelsafan0** _(07-Oct-18 04:24 PM)_

-> isn't that cool?
+> Isn't that cool?

-**PlasmaPerson** _(07-Oct-18 04:24 PM)_

-> woah!
+_Iris chuckles softly._

 **Zander** _(07-Oct-18 04:24 PM)_